Ibuprofen: Stereochemistry

 Ibuprofen, like other 2-arylpropionate derivatives such as ketoprofen, flurbiprofen and naproxen, contains a stereocenter in the α-position of the propionate moiety.
 The product sold in pharmacies is a racemic mixture of the S and R-isomers.
-The S (dextrorotatory) isomer is the more biologically active; this isomer has been isolated and used medically (see dexibuprofen for details).
+The S (dextrorotatory) isomer is the more biologically active; this isomer has been isolated and used medically as dexibuprofen.

 The isomerase enzyme, alpha-methylacyl-CoA racemase, converts (R)-ibuprofen into the (S)-enantiomer.

 (S)-ibuprofen, the eutomer, harbors the desired therapeutic activity.
 The inactive (R)-enantiomer, the distomer, undergoes a unidirectional chiral inversion to offer the active (S)-enantiomer.
 That is, when the ibuprofen is administered as a racemate the distomer is converted in vivo into the eutomer while the latter is unaffected.